 Went to look at the Abbey (closed) and Rochers de Raous F/CR-355 (also closed due to fire danger).
 In general, information on accessing and activating French Sota summits (Sota watch) is extremely poor.
 Here is one link that may help with regard to summit access during a fire period.
 Fire Map.
-Link for Luberon and Bouches du Rhone district, period ends 30th September.
-Also Vaucluse area link will cover F/CR-163.
+Link for Bouches du Rhone district, period ends 30th September.
+Also Vaucluse & Luberon area link will cover F/CR-163.
 The Vaucluse period concludes 15th September.
 Both periods commence 1st July.

 Finished off with a picnic lunch off the side of the road near the Rhone river.
 Entire rest of the day spent here as a rock had crushed the fuel line.
 Got back by 8:00pm with a new car.
 Lots of phone calls required to arrange a tow.
 Communications between the different agencies are utterly hopeless.
 A recording to play back all the details (that were needed to be repeated many times) would have been handy.
 NEVER travel without a working phone if you can help it!